 Kitesurfing and Jet skiing

 The coastline in this part of Georgia is mainly lined with pebble beaches.
 Visitors can rent deck chairs and parasols for a small fee.
 Kitesurfing and jet skiing are also possible.

 How to get to Kobuleti

-The 350 km from Tbilisi to Kobuleti take you about 5 hours if you follow the route via Samtredia, Lanchkhuti and Grigoleti.
-If you come from the Batumi International Airport, it is a bit less than 1 hour.
+The 350 km from Tbilisi to Kobuleti takes you about 5 hours if you follow the route via Samtredia, Lanchkhuti and Grigoleti.
+If you come from Batumi International Airport, it is a bit less than 1 hour.

 In summer there are daily minibus connections between Tbilisi and Kobuleti. and during the whole year, there are some minibus connections to Kobuleti from Batumi, Poti and Kutaisi.

 There is a small airfield in Kobuleti, but there are no scheduled flights landing there.
 The next airports are in Batumi (33 km) and Kutaisi (100 km).

 Kobuleti is located at the railway track Samtredia - Batumi.
-There are regular trains from and to Tbilisi (one during day, one during night).
+There are regular trains from and to Tbilisi (one during the day, one during the night).
 There are trains to Ozurgeti and Kutaisi, too.